HL7/phd/input/pagecontent/ProfileConsumers.md

 |`Observation.valueQuantity.code`|units in UCUM|
 |`Observation.valueQuantity.system="http://unitsofmeasure.org"`|code system is UCUM|

-If a special value is reported an `Observation.dataAbsentReason` replaces the valueQuantity.
+If a special value is reported an `Observation.dataAbsentReason` then this replaces the valueQuantity.
 The dataAbsentReason is a CodeableConcept and will have the following possible codes from the data absent reason coding system "http://terminology.hl7.org/CodeSystem/data-absent-reason":

  - `Observation.dataAbsentReason.coding.code="not-a-number"`
  - `Observation.dataAbsentReason.coding.code="positive-infinity"`